tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>Concise title, name, or brief descriptive label of institution, resource collection, or individual resource.
-This field should include the complete title with all the subtitles, if any.</td>
+This field SHOULD include the complete title with all the subtitles, if any.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>